andrewrothstein/valve-infra/README.md

 boot2container ramdisk, and start the system.
 After the kernel boots and loads the ramdisk, the ramdisk will then pull the valve-infra container, and hand control to it.

-**N.B:** The `REGISTRY` is given as `10.0.2.2`, this is the "slirp" interface provided by QEMU, through which host services can be contacted inside the VM.

 **N.B:** Due to the stateful nature of the permanent partition in the VM's tmp disk, it is wise to occasionally delete said disk and check